wirtnetwork/docs/docs/faq.md

 Programs open them up to receive data from other computers.

-Servers that do a lot of networking might have many of them open, Wirt Bots only need to open 3 of them to keep unwanted data out!
+Servers that do a lot of networking might have many of them open, WirtBots only need to open 3 of them to keep unwanted data out!

 ## Am I setting up a VPN?